Raegan Beers

-Raegan Beers is an American college basketball player for the Oklahoma Sooners of the SEC.
-She previously played for the Oregon State Beavers.
+Raegan Beers (born July 23, 2003) is an American professional basketball player for the Houston Comets of the Women's National Basketball Association (WNBA), and for Nesibe Aydın GSK of the Turkish Super League.
+She played college basketball for the Oklahoma Sooners and Oregon State Beavers.

 High school career

 Beers played basketball for Valor Christian High School in Highlands Ranch, Colorado.
 She missed her junior season with a torn ACL, as her team won the Class 5A state title in her absence.
 As a senior, she helped Valor Christian return to the Class 5A state title game and was named a McDonald's All-American.
 Rated a five-star recruit by ESPN, Beers committed to play college basketball for Oregon State.

 College career

 As a freshman at Oregon State, Beers averaged 13.3 points and 8.6 rebounds per game, earning All-Pac-12 honors from the league's coaches and being named Pac-12 Freshman of the Year and Sixth Player of the Year.
 In her sophomore season, she was selected to the All-Pac-12 Team.
+She helped lead Oregon State to its first Elite Eight since 2018, where they ultimately lost to South Carolina.

 Beers entered the transfer portal at the end of the 2023–24 season, and committed to Oklahoma on April 29, 2024.

+As a junior, Beers averaged 17.3 points, 9.4 rebounds, 1.1 assists, and 1.2 blocks per game while shooting 63.3% from the field.
+She became the first Division I women's player in at least 25 years to average at least 17.0 points and 9.0 rebounds while shooting 63% or better from the field in under 25 minutes per game.
+She led the Southeastern Conference in player efficiency rating (35.9) and recorded 15 double-doubles, the most by an Oklahoma player since 2010.
+Beers scored 20 or more points in 13 games, including back-to-back 30-point performances against Vanderbilt and Arkansas.
+She was named the USBWA National Player of the Week following the two performances.
+Beers was named to the All-SEC First Team and earned Honorable Mention All-American honors from the Associated Press, USBWA, and WBCA.
+She was also a finalist for the Lisa Leslie Award.
+She was also a first-team Academic All-American, with a 3.51 GPA in multidisciplinary studies.
+In the NCAA Tournament, Beers had a season-high 18 rebounds against FGCU in the first round, finishing with 25 points and 18 rebounds.
+She recorded 11 points and 13 rebounds against Iowa in the second round before recording 10 points and 10 rebounds in a Sweet Sixteen loss to UConn.